Famous French Painters

 The leader of the movement and teacher to Delacroix.
 His painting, “The Raft of Medusa” is an important painting that displays in form and technique all that makes up Romanticism.

-You can view the Raft of Medusa at the Louvre Paris France.
-It is one of their star attractions.
+You can view "the Raft of Medusa" at the Louvre Museum in Paris.
+It's one of their star attractions.

 Eugène Delacroix (1798 – 1863)